BigBIueWhale/multilateration_visualizer/protobuf/rust_microservice/README.md

 A CLI executable- gRPC server that provides an API specific for this application.

-The heavy lifting, and the serial communication is done here.
+The heavy lifting is done here.

 # Dev Dependencies
 1. If Windows: